 16. Air Pay

 Air Pay claims to be India’s only “Omnichannel payment gateway.”
-Meaning, it allows merchants to accept money from every known payment method in the world.
+This means it allows merchants to accept money from every known payment method worldwide.

-This is a relatively newcomer in the field of payment gateways in India but has been making rapid strides since launch less than a decade ago.
+This is a relative newcomer in the field of payment gateways in India but has been making rapid strides since its launch less than a decade ago.

 17. Jus Pay

 Jus Pay says it has handled over 4.1 billion payments and the number continues to grow by the minute.
-According to their official website, Jus Pay handles over four million transactions per day.
+According to their official website, Jus Pay handles over four million daily transactions.

-Jus Pay draws its strength from the ability to swiftly deliver UPI based transactions.
-It offers merchants a seamless and complete payment gateway for affordable price.
+Jus Pay draws its strength from the ability to swiftly deliver UPI-based transactions.
+It offers merchants a seamless and complete payment gateway for an affordable price.

 In recent months, Cashfree has been making waves by offering almost zero percent service charges for merchants.
 This is a superb payment gateway that offers speed and reliability.

 Being an Indian payment gateway, it is easily adaptable to Indian financial systems and payments method.
-It offers more than a hundred payment options and integrates easily for all types of merchants.
+It offers more than a hundred payment options and integrates quickly with all types of merchants.